Skip to content.

 Acutis language manual

-An Acutis template is made of three basic building blocks:
+An Acutis template is made of two basic building blocks:

 Props and bindings